Wind power in Canada: Wind Vision 2025

+Offshore wind

+The Nova East Wind project is proposed to be built with 20–25 turbines off the coast of Nova Scotia.

-Current support schemes
+Support schemes

-Ontario's Large Renewable Procurement
+Ontario's Large Renewable Procurement (cancelled)

-The LRP is an important tool of Ontario's commitment to reach the province's 2025 target for renewable energy to comprise about 50% of Ontario's installed capacity.
-Projects of more than 10 MW of capacity are eligible to obtain a 20-year contract through a price competitive auction.
+The LRP was viewed an important tool of Ontario's commitment to reach the province's 2025 target for renewable energy to comprise about 50% of Ontario's installed capacity.
+Projects of more than 10 MW of capacity were eligible to obtain a 20-year contract through a price competitive auction.